tsuyoshi-yoneda-math/ParallelReservoirTurbulence/README.md

 Online learning + recent 1,000 hours of data, the MAE of 2 m/s for prediction using the filtered data, along with a correlation of 0.83 between the filtered data and original data, is considered a fairly robust result.
 On the other hand, the MAE of 4.05 m/s for the prediction without any use of filter, is poor accuracy.

+The following is a comparable result from our study:

+William Y.Y.
+Cheng and W. James Steenburgh, Evaluation of Surface Sensible Weather Forecasts by the WRF and the ETA Models over the Western United States, WRF/MM5 Users' Workshop - June 2005.

-With long-term learning models, even with a large amount of data, the speed at which they can adapt to the latest patterns may be slower.
-Considering that the current model can quickly respond to sudden local winds and recent weather patterns compared to long-term learning models, the current accuracy is quite promising.
+Although the data are not from the same location or period, the MAE for the 3-hour-ahead wind speed prediction is still comparable.
+Our conclusion is that our model can quickly respond to sudden local winds and recent weather patterns compared to long-term learning models, the current accuracy is quite promising.